IliyaNazmehr/MEA/README.md

 Economic assistant chatbot: an advanced artificial intelligence assistant in the field of economics

 This assistant, which is based on artificial intelligence technology, is a student project of the IUP team.
-This team consists of 5 students of Islamic Azad University, Tehran Branch.
+This team consists of students of Islamic Azad University, Tehran branch.

 ## All About the Economic assistant chatbot